Rikhil-6/project-main/README.md

 ## Welcome to my main Projects folder!

-I am a second-year undergraduate at the National University of Singapore (NUS) with a deep passion for data science, machine learning, and building impactful projects.
+I, Rikhil Singh, am an undergraduate student at the National University of Singapore (NUS) with a deep passion for data science, machine learning, and building impactful projects.
 Featured in this repository are my projects revolving around data science - spanning a wide range of domains, including:

 - Data Visualisation: Plotting Insightful and Aesthetic Plots with Libraries like Seaborn, Matplotlib and Plotly